Ron Hines DVM PhD

 Veterinarians attempt to measure cortisol levels when your pet is at ease or “resting” as opposed to when it is active or excited.
 That is because any exertion (physical or mental) will raise blood cortisol levels.
 Even with that caution, single blood cortisol determinations are not of much value because levels fluctuate so much.
 A better way to judge your pet’s adrenal gland function is with the ACTH stimulation test or dexamethasone suppression test or perhaps your dog or cat’s urine cortisol:creatinine ratio.

 Cortisol is an adrenal hormone with a significant number of effects on your pet’s body.
 Its level in normal pets goes up or down quickly in response to stress.
 The corticosteroid medications (like prednisone) that veterinarians administer copy or mimic the action of your pet’s natural cortisol.
-Too much cortisol (Cushing’s Disease) or too little cortisol (Addison’s Disease) result from a cortisol imbalance.
+Too much cortisol (Cushing’s Disease) or too little cortisol (Addison’s Disease) resulting from a cortisol imbalance.

 Your pet’s resting cortisol level is not very useful in diagnosing Cushing’s disease.
 Many Cushing’s dogs have normal resting values.
 But a normal result does make a diagnosis of Addison’s disease unlikely.